Best Lakes Near Salzburg

 Mondsee is one of the closest lakes to Salzburg and is a beautiful destination for summer swimmers and boaters seeking a cool lakeside escape.
 The town itself is also pretty.
 Mondsee is an 11km long lake, part of the Salzkammergut.
 The beauty of Mondsee - as with most lakes around here - is that there are so many perfect spots to pull over all around the lake as you drive along.

-Get here from Salzburg: Mondsee is about twenty-five to thirty minutes away from Salzburg by car, depending on where you stop.
+Get here from Salzburg: Mondsee is about 25-30 minutes away from Salzburg by car, depending on where you stop.
 You can also take bus 140 from Salzburg Hauptbahnhof directly to the village of Mondsee in under an hour.

 Check out my guide to visiting Mondsee here!